juanzq10dev/USB-Programacion-IV/02 - Heaps/lib/src/main/java/PriorityQueue/Readme/Readme.md

 SKIP LIST
 ===================
-Adding more than 100000 elements to Priority Queue lasts too much because a simple LinkedList is not efficient to keep track of the order of the elements.
+Adding more than 100000 elements to PriorityQueue lasts too much because a simple LinkedList is not efficient to keep track of the order of the elements.
 Searching for a better algorithm to easily search values on a LinkedList to order them I found the SkipList.